 During one of my brainstorming sessions I auditioned a few scraps as potential companions for my 3″x4″ fabric.
-The grouping sat on my cutting board off to the side.
+The grouping sat off to the side on my cutting board.
 Now, with all of the other sections turned into quilts, it was time to determine if the collection would remain as one piece or be re-purposed into multiple groupings.

 I had nothing to loose by leaving them as is so why not.
 I grabbed the tiny little pile and stitched them together.
 Not being completely satisfied I cut, stitched and added other fabrics until I reached a roadblock.